jessewang-arvatosystems/spring-boot-graphql-example/README.md

 Based on the LinkedIn Learning Tutorial: "**Spring with GraphQL**".

-This project is a simple example of how to use GraphQL with Spring Boot on a mock e-commerce database.
+This project is a simple example of how to use GraphQL with Spring Boot on a mock e-commerce dataset.

 Requirements
 ---